Libbu/ci-capstone-project/README.md

 ## Heroku

 Heroku is used to host Calm Cadence.
 Heroku is a container-based cloud Platform for building, deploying and managing apps.
-This project was first deployed to Heroku in the very early stages following app structure setup
+This project was first deployed to Heroku in the very early stages following app structure setup.

+The steps are as follows:

 Login or create an account on [Heroku](https://www.heroku.com/).